 Items include everything from Derek Jarman to Kim Wilde.
 Featuring British gardeners, celebrity gardeners, women gardeners, television gardeners, and more, this list has it all!From reputable, prominent, and well known gardeners to the lesser known gardeners of today, these are some of the best professionals in the gardener field.
 If you want to answer the questions, "Who are the most famous gardeners ever?" and "What are the names of famous gardeners?" then you're in the right place.

-Kim Wilde is an English pop singer, author, DJ and television presenter who burst onto the music scene in 1981 with her debut single "Kids in America", which reached number two in the UK.
-In 1983, she received the Brit Award for Best British Female.
-In 1986, she had a UK number two hit with her version of the Supremes' song "You Keep Me Hangin' On", which also went on to be a major US hit, topping the charts there in 1987.
-Between 1981 and 1996, she has 25 singles reach the Top 50 of the UK singles chart.
-Her other hits include "Chequered Love", "You Came" and "Never Trust a Stranger".
+- Photo: Sebastian Gerhard / FlickrKim Wilde (born Kim Smith; 18 November 1960) is an English pop singer, author, DJ and television presenter.
+She first saw success in 1981 with her debut single "Kids in America", which reached number two in the UK.
+In 1983, she received the Brit Award for Best British Female solo artist.
+In 1986, she had a UK number two hit with a reworked version of the Supremes' song "You Keep Me Hangin' On", which also topped the US Billboard Hot 100 in 1987.
+Between 1981 and 1996, she had 25 singles reach the Top 50 of the UK singles chart.
+Her other hits include "Chequered Love" (1981), "You Came" (1988) and "Never Trust a Stranger" (1988).
 In 2003, she collaborated with Nena on the song "Anyplace,... more

 Lancelot "Capability" BrownLancelot Brown, more commonly known as Capability Brown, was an English landscape architect.
 He is remembered as "the last of the great English eighteenth-century artists to be accorded his due", and "England's greatest gardener".
 He designed over 170 parks, many of which still endure.
 His influence was so great that the contributions to the English garden made by his predecessors Charles Bridgeman and William Kent are often overlooked; even Kent's apologist Horace Walpole allowed that Kent had been followed by "a very able master".... more

-Age: Died at 67 (1716-1783)
+- Age: Dec. at 66 (1716-1783)

 - Birthplace: Northumberland, United Kingdom

-Age: Died at 81 (1822-1903)
+- Age: Dec. at 81 (1822-1903)

-- Michael Derek Elworthy Jarman was an English film director, stage designer, diarist, artist, gardener and author.... more
+- Michael Derek Elworthy Jarman (31 January 1942 – 19 February 1994) was an English film director, stage designer, diarist, artist, gardener, and author.... more

-Age: Died at 52 (1942-1994)
+- Age: Dec. at 52 (1942-1994)